Tearin' Up My Heart: Background and composition

 "Tearin' Up My Heart" was originally pitched for the Backstreet Boys to record, but was instead given to NSYNC.
-It was written by Max Martin and the producer Kristian Lundin in a three-day period after the band's debut single "I Want You Back" started appearing on several European charts.
+It was written by Max Martin and the producer Kristian Lundin in three days after the band's debut single "I Want You Back" started appearing on several European charts.
 Their German record label, BMG Ariola, wanted the next single to sound similar to "I Want You Back", but catered towards an American audience.
 "Tearin' Up My Heart" was recorded at Cheiron Studios in 1996.
-Lundin overslept on the recording day and was subsequently awoken by Martin and Denniz Pop.
-NSYNC arrived in Stockholm during the previous night for one day, before being scheduled in Germany the next morning.
+Lundin overslept on the day of the recording and was subsequently awoken by Martin and Denniz Pop.
+NSYNC arrived in Stockholm the previous night for one day, before being scheduled in Germany the next morning.
 The song's recording occurred throughout the night until 6 a.m. without any rest breaks, with JC Chasez as the final member to perform the concluding takes.
 NSYNC were excited about "Tearin' Up My Heart", with Chasez stating that it would help bookend their concerts with "two hit songs".
 "Tearin' Up My Heart" was released in Germany as a CD single on February 10, 1997.
 In the United States, the song was only released to contemporary hit radio and rhythmic contemporary radio stations on June 23, 1998.
 It was released in Australia as NSYNC's second single in March 1999, and in the United Kingdom as a CD and cassette single on June 14, 1999.

 Musically, "Tearin' Up My Heart" is a dance-pop and teen pop song, with a pop-sounding melody and a funk-styled pre-verse breakdown.
 It contains a hook, a "hard-hitting beat", and a refrain with vocal harmonies provided by the NSYNC members.
 Chasez provides the lead vocals in the song, while Justin Timberlake performs the vocals in the second verse.
 The lyrics depict the ambiguous future of a romantic relationship, with Chasez stating that they represent "the double-edged sword of love".
 The song is composed in the key of A minor, and is set in the time signature of common time, with a tempo of 110 beats per minute (BPM).
 NSYNC's vocals span from G_{3} to G_{4}.
+Simon K. of Sputnikmusic described it as a "great pop track" with "catchy hooks, memorable choruses and great harmonies".